simolus3/sqlite3.dart/UPGRADING_TO_V3.md

    [latest releases](https://github.com/simolus3/sqlite3.dart/releases).
 5. If you had `open.overrideFor` code to customize how SQLite is loaded, that needs to be removed.
 The package exclusively uses hooks now.
+   This includes calls to `applyWorkaroundToOpenSqlite3OnOldAndroidVersions` which can be removed after upgrading.

 Version 3.x relies on [hooks](https://dart.dev/tools/hooks) to automatically bundle a pre-compiled version of SQLite with your application.
 By default, these binaries